JumpstartLab/test_unit_and_watir/02_watir.markdown

 ```

 Some of the other plural methods include `divs`, `spans`, `checkboxes`, `lis` and so on.
 If there's a singular, just pluralize the selector to find multiple matches.

+When you load a collection of elements the resulting object implements `Enumerable`, so you can use methods like `each`, `collect`, `include?` and so on.
+See the full `Enumerable` API: http://www.ruby-doc.org/core/classes/Enumerable.html

 ### Browser Attributes & Manipulation